Brazilian jiu-jitsu: Compression locks

-A less common type of submission hold is a compression lock, where the muscle of an opponent is compressed against a hard, large bone (commonly the shin or wrist), causing significant pain to the opponent.
+A less common type of submission hold is a compression lock, where the muscle of an opponent is compressed against a hard, large bone (commonly the shin or forearm), causing significant pain to the opponent.
 These types of locks are not usually allowed in competition due to the high risk of tearing muscle tissue.
 This type of lock also often hyper-extends the joint in the opposite direction, pulling it apart.
 Some compression locks include the Achilles lock, Biceps slicer, and Leg slicer (or Calf slicer).